 I was living in Valencia and only eight years old when Franco passed away, but remember vividly how deeply saddened Prime Minister Carlos Arias Navarro (1908-1989) announced his death on television.
 He and his fellow countrymen knew that it was the end of an era.

-After the assassination of his successor, Admiral Luis Carrero Blanco (born 1904) by the Basque terrorist organization ETA on December 20th, 1973, Arias Navarro took over the post and served until July 1st, 1976.
+After the assassination of his predecessor, Admiral Luis Carrero Blanco (born 1904) by the Basque terrorist organization ETA on December 20th, 1973, Arias Navarro took over the post and served until July 1st, 1976.